msfs11/itsm/HR/Onboarding.md

 - Conduct adaptation meetings
 - Prepare materials for new employees
 - Be open for communication
+- To provide a checklist for the employee

 ## Line manager
 Line manager role is to:
 - Reduce uncertainty
 - Prepare a 1/7/30/90 plan
-- Dedicate a time to meet new employee
+- Dedicate a time to meet a new employee
 - Introduce a new employee to team members
-- Assign a mentor or to be a mentor
+- Assign a mentor or be a mentor
 - Plan regular meetings

 ## Mentor
 - Transfer of technical knowledge about the project and company customers
-- Rules how to interact inside the team
+- Rules as to interact inside the team

 ## Buddy
-To make adaptation process easy, it's possible to assign a buddy, he can be responsible for:
+To make the adaptation process easy, it's possible to assign a buddy, they can be responsible for:
-- social adaptation - to introduce new employee to other company members
+- social adaptation - to introduce a new employee to other company members
-- to help with non-work questions, like how to make an appointment or where to get lunch.
+- to help with non-work matters, like how to make an appointment or where to get lunch.

 ## Employee
-New employee himself should
+A new employee themselfs should:
 - show responsibility and discipline
-- follow adaptation plan
+- follow the adaptation plan

-- It's also possible to propose a plan for himself.
+- To propose a plan themselves
-- To be proactive in searching resources.
+- To be proactive in searching resources

 # Adaptation meeting
-HR should make an appointment for the following:
+The HR should make an appointment for the following:
 - management introduction
 - organization structure
-- introduce company culture and values
+- introduce the company culture and values
 - introduce work rules
 - organize education on the company tools or processes